olaoluwa-98/codechauffeur.com/content/articles/how-to-add-custom-validation-rules-to-adonis-validator.md

 const { hooks } = require("@adonisjs/ignitor");
 ```

 Adonis provides different hooks for differents points in the application lifecycle.
 Adonis currently has 5 hooks namely: `providersRegistered`, `providersBooted`, `preloading`, `httpServer` and `aceCommand`.
 For our use case, we'll use `providersRegistered`.
-Next we implement our validation function and extend the `Validator`.
-Our validation will have the following parameters, `data, field, message, args, get`.
+Next, we implement our validation function and extend the `Validator`.
+Our validation function will have the following parameters, `data, field, message, args, get`.

 > `data` is an object containing the input fields and their values.
-In our case, it would look like this `{ character: 'Iron Man' }` .
+In our case, it will look like this `{ character: 'Iron Man' }`.

 > `field` is the particular input field that is being validated which would be `character` in our case.

 > `message` is the error message that should be returned if the validation fails.

-> `args` is extra argument added in the validation rule.
-This would be explained later.
+> `args` is a list of extra values passed in the validation rule.

 > `get` is a function that is used to get the value of a key in an object (i.e data).
 To get the value of `character`, we'll use `get(data, field)`.

-Our validation function which would be in `start/hooks.js` will look like this:
+Our validation function which will be in `start/hooks.js` will look like this:

 ```js
 const mcuCharacter = async (data, field, message, args, get) => {